FAQFrequently Asked Questions

 Standard pellet diets come in 5kg vacuum packed bags, two of these bags are contained in a carton.
-Diets with moderately high fat content are too soft for this packaging and are packed in 1.5kg cardboard trays inside vacuum packed bags.
+Diets with moderately high fat content are too soft for this packaging and are packed in 2kg compostable cardboard containers inside vacuum packed bags.
 Diets with higher fat content still are packed in plastic trays rather like ice cubes, each tray weighing approximately 400gms.
 Other diets can be supplied either as powder or dough form depending on the ingredients.
 Whatever the pack size, all diets are sold by the kilo.

 How should the diet be stored?

 All diets should be stored at 25 degrees C or less as soon as possible on receival, preferably in the original packaging.
 If diets are re-packed into smaller quantities the containers used should be airtight and moisture resistant.
 Generally it is better to avoid re-packing – if smaller pack sizes would be more suitable please specify this when ordering and we can pack appropriately.